 Delete your serverless backend

-c.
-Choose the Rides table you created in module 3.
+- Select the checkbox next to the Rides table you created in Module 3.

-e.
-Leave the checkbox to Delete all CloudWatch alarms for this table selected and choose Delete.
+- Select the checkbox next to Delete all CloudWatch alarms for Rides, enter confirm in the text input field, and choose Delete.

 Delete your REST API

-b.
-Select the API you created in module 4.
+Delete the REST API created in Module 4.

 Delete your CloudWatch Log